-North American ports face the dual challenge of modernizing their terminals and connecting infrastructure to meet the immediate needs of beneficial cargo owners, while engaging in long-term planning for even larger cargo volumes and bigger ships as the maritime industry consolidates.
+North American ports face the dual challenge of modernizing their terminals and connecting infrastructure to meet the immediate needs of beneficial cargo owners (BCOs), while engaging in long-term planning for even larger cargo volumes and bigger ships as the maritime industry consolidates.

-Beneficial cargo owners (BCOs) are agnostic when it comes to terminal and vessel size, but they react quickly to port congestion, long truck queues, and equipment charges that are precipitated by port inefficiencies.
+BCOs are agnostic when it comes to terminal and vessel size, but they react quickly to port congestion, long truck lines, and equipment charges that are precipitated by port inefficiencies.
 Their instinct is to look quickly for alternative gateways for their shipments.

 Further, port planning is made even more complex by demands from federal and state regulators to incorporate into the design and operation of marine terminals large reductions in emissions from vessels, cargo-handling equipment, trucks, and trains.
 For Los Angeles-Long Beach, the leading laboratory for environmental initiatives, the future will include 100 percent capture of emissions from vessels at berth, slow-steaming within 40 miles of the coast, near-zero-emission trucks in the short term, and zero-emission trucks by 2040, Christopher Cannon, chief sustainability officer and director of environmental management at the Port of Los Angeles, told PortCon.

 The Port of New York-New Jersey, which last summer opened mega-ship access to all of its container terminals when it completed a project to increase the elevation of the Bayonne Bridge, experienced a sudden burst of mega-ship calls.
-In the first eight months of 2017, the number of 8,000- to 10,000-TEU vessels calling the port increased 35 percent compared to the same period the previous year.
-Last fall, the port welcomed the 14,000-TEU CMA CGM T. Roosevelt, the largest vessel ever to call at the East Coast’s largest port.
+In the first eight months of 2017, the number of 8,000 to 10,000 TEU vessels calling the port increased 35 percent compared with the same period the previous year.
+Last autumn, the port welcomed the 14,000 TEU CMA CGM T. Roosevelt, the largest vessel ever to call at the East Coast’s largest port.

 Because about 50 percent of the vessel is discharged and reloaded in New York-New Jersey, stakeholders immediately felt the impact of each vessel call in terms of longer vessel stays, container yard congestion, and longer truck turn times at the gates.
 To prepare for the larger vessels and increased container moves per vessel call, terminal operators invested $2 billion in capital projects, and the port and federal government kicked in another $4.7 billion.